Planned Research Vessel Movements: 2023 Research Season

 Photo: Kim Kenny/NSF

-Departs from: Nome
+Departs from: Nome, Alaska

-Returns to: Seward
+Returns to: Newport, Alaska

 Vessel: Sikuliaq (NSF)